ameer-hamza0046/pub-sub/ver-4.0/README.txt

+This is a simple pub-sub model with 1 broker/server serving multiple publishers and subscribers.
-To run this first compile the server using"
+To run this first compile the server using:
 $ make server

 Then run the server: